-A new article in PLOS Biology from the collaborating groups of Clive Wilson and Deborah Goberdhan in DPAG and Freddie Hamdy in the Nuffield Department of Surgical Sciences is shedding new light on the mechanisms that lead to lethal forms of prostate cancer.
+A new article from the collaborating groups of Clive Wilson and Deborah Goberdhan in DPAG and Freddie Hamdy in the Nuffield Department of Surgical Sciences is shedding new light on the mechanisms that lead to lethal forms of prostate cancer.
 Men with advanced prostate cancer are routinely treated with drugs that block the production of the steroid testosterone, which inhibits tumour growth.
 But within a couple of years, hormone-independent tumour cells emerge, which often still require the testosterone receptor to grow and this will lead to the death of the patient.
 Such pathological hormone-independent receptor signalling was thought to be unique to cancer cells.

 DPAG's Aaron Leiblich, Josephine Hellberg and Aashika Sekar have now shown that prostate-like cells in the fruit fly also require a steroid hormone to grow; this hormone-dependent signalling stimulates secretion of proteins into the seminal fluid to promote fertility, just like the human prostate.
 However, when male flies mate, the steroid receptor switches to a hormone-independent mechanism when males mate.
 This stimulates more growth in these cells and drives more secretion, rapidly replacing what has been lost during mating.
 As in prostate cancer, this switch to hormone-independence involves the activation of proteins that stimulate cells to replicate their DNA.